Presented by Wenatchee Valley Medical Group

 Timeline

-The Numerica PAC’s 25th anniversary celebration kicks off in Fall 2025, where the film will have its world premiere.
+The Numerica PAC’s 25th anniversary celebration kicks off this fall and the film will have its world premiere on February 19, 2026.
+See you at the Premiere!

-Production will follow the directors and their productions throughout the first half of 2025, ensuring an authentic and immersive look into the creative process.
+Production will follow the directors and their productions throughout 2025, ensuring an authentic and immersive look into the creative process.

-• Apple Blossom Musical - Cath Me If You Can - May 1 - May 10
+Apple Blossom Musical - Catch Me If You Can - May 1 - May 10

 Budget